 Whether on it’s own or as an alcoholic mixer, sugar-sweetened beverages provide a quick hit of free, added sugar to the body but no nutritional value.

 Be prepared with healthy options

 If you anticipate a sugar-feast at an upcoming event, then have a few whole food snacks before.
-By filling the belly with nourishing foods, you reduce the risk for overdoing the not-so-healthy offerings.
+By filling the belly with nourishing foods, you are unlikely to overdo the not-so-healthy offerings.
 Think a handful of plain nuts and seeds, some hummus and carrot sticks, or a hard-boiled egg.